 First, he advocates finding a local printer that uses environmentally-responsible printing techniques.

 For a list of green printers, visit the following web resources:

-- renourish, developed initially as a resource for the graphic design industry
+- Re-nourish: sustainable systems for the design industry

 - Waterless Printing Association: Find a Waterless Printer